masc-ucsc/docs/docs/pyrope/04-variables.md

 ### Function

-Functions have several options (see [Functions](06-functions.md)), but from a high level they provide a sequence of statements and they have a bundle for input and a bundle for output.
+Functions have several options (see [Functions](06-functions.md)), but from a high level they provide a sequence of statements and they have a tuple for input and a tuple for output.
 Functions also can capture values from function declaration.